schose/splunk-appinspect/README.md

 ## splunk-appinspect

-builds a container for running splunk ppinspect in a ci pipeline
+builds a container for running splunk appinspect in a ci pipeline.

+We removed the check CheckForEmailsInSavedSearch as this doesn't make sense for us.